-The reason for this is that many families keep their family records within the Vietnamese family or clan.
+This is because many families keep their family records within the Vietnamese family or clan.
 Many of the books have gotten lost or destroyed over the years, or some families could not keep up with their family records; when you talk to your oldest living member of the family, this can help you verify a lot of information.

 Interview Oldest Living Relatives

-- Your Hometown – They may know where your family’s hometown is and if there are still any relatives still living there.
+- Your Hometown – They may know where your family’s hometown is and if any relatives are still living there.

 - Family book – They may know if you have a family book and who has it.

-- Names, Dates, and Place – They may have names, dates and places, and many of your ancestors.
+- Names, Dates, and Place – They may have names, dates, places, and many of your ancestors.